sahdevcool786/Threat-Word/README.md

 The steps involved in the project are:

-  1.getting the data from the user in the form of English sentence.
+  1.getting the data from the user in the form of English sentences by speaker or headfone.

   2.Data preprocessing.

   3.recognising the data using google.

-  4.opening a file name as aud_txt and pasting the data into it in the form of english swntence.
+  4.opening a file name as aud_txt and pasting the data into it in the form of english sentence.

   5.evaluating with data.

-  6.matching the threat words which is available in the file name dt and dt2 comes under repositry name repo.
+  6.matching the threat words which is available in the file name dt and dt2 comes under repository name repo.

   7.finally giving the threat words which is spoken by you.